The J.S. Bach Academy

-The Academy is a cultural institution that honours the example of J.S.
+The Academy is a cultural and educational institution that honours the example of J.S.
 Bach (1685-1750) as a composer and executant musician of genius; a distinguished pedagogue, an intellect of the highest order and a polymathic artist.
 From the outset its activities have centred not only upon music but on endeavour in other areas such as literature and the sciences.
 As such, the Academy stands against the fragmentation of human knowledge and promotes unity and interdisciplinary endeavour.

 - to promote appreciation and understanding of the work of J. S. Bach and Baroque Music;

-- to provide recognition for excellence and merits in the fields of interest of the Academy;
+- to provide recognition for excellence and merits in the fields of interest of the Academy; and,

 - to encourage, facilitate and promote cordial relations between various institutions of parallel and complementary objectives;

 - to provide expert advice on issues pertaining to the performance and analysis of the works of J. S. Bach;